Ledger > Extra: VAT (Tax) Setup |

 4.Click Save.

-Selecting and Applying VAT Systems
+Applying VAT

-1. Set the Default Tax System
+1. Set Default Tax System

 2. Apply Tax to Customers and Stock Items 4